Sacroiliac Joint Pain

 - Prescription pain relievers

-- Exercises to stretch the muscles of the lower back
+- Exercises to stretch or strengthen the muscles of the lower back

-- Exercises to affect the motion of the sacroiliac joint
+- Exercises to improve the motion of the sacroiliac joint

-- Use proper techniques for bending, lifting, or playing sports
+- Using proper techniques for bending, lifting, or playing sports

 Canadian Orthopaedic Association